Skip to content

 (Optional) TURN server configuration with TLS#

 This section is optional.
 It is useful when your users are behind a restrictive firewall that blocks UDP traffic.
-This parameter will only works if you are using letsencrypt or owncert as the CertificateType parameter.
+This parameter will only work if you are using letsencrypt or owncert as the CertificateType parameter.

-The parameters in this section may look like this:
+Parameters in this section look like this:

 TURN server configuration with TLS